7 Festive Christmas Markets in Valencia to Visit in 2023

 5. Luis Vives Three Kings Market

-In Valencia, just like anywhere else in Spain, the holiday season lasts until January 6, when the Three Wise Man or the Three Kings come bearing gifts.
-Years ago, Santa Clause was pretty much skipping Spain, and kids had to wait until Epiphany day to get their gifts.
-These days, however, most kids receive gifts from both Santa Clause and the Three Kings.
+In Valencia, just like anywhere else in Spain, the holiday season lasts until January 6, when the Three Wise Man or Three Kings come bearing gifts.
+Years ago, Santa Claus was pretty much skipping Spain, and kids had to wait until Epiphany day to get their gifts.
+These days, however, most kids receive gifts from both Santa Claus and the Three Kings.

 6. Conde de Salvatierra pop-up Christmas Market

 This Christmas market has a couple dozen stalls.
 In this case, it’s not the artists that are behind the counter but various shops from around the city.
-While this might sound less appealing, the items are beautifully curated, so the market has it’s appeal.
+While this might sound less appealing, the market has a unique charm due to the beautifully curated items.

 Besides fashion items and accessories, this Christmas market also has live music and kid friendly activities.
 The only thing is that you’ll have to check the schedule with them in advance, or you might end up visiting a very quiet place (nothings wrong with that!).